hipertracker/words_extractor/README.md

 * Crystal = currently supports only Turkish collations.
 Probably because the language is young and does not have a large enough community or company behind it (as March 2024 still no more collations)

 * Golang = has rules for many languages.
-You can see the influence of a large company and community which makes Golang a mature solution.
-Sorting slowed the whole task down significantly, but the result is correct (in this case I only checked the results for the Polish language)
+You can see the influence of a large company and community which makes Golang a mature solution similar to Python. ~~Sorting slowed the whole task down significantly, but the result is correct (in this case I only checked the results for the Polish language)~~

 ### Kudos